7:00 pm ET

 Video of the concert will be released at a later date.
 Remember to follow us to watch this and other exciting performances.

-Her quartet is Heloísa Fernandes (piano), Toninho Carrasqueira (flute), Sidiel Viera (bass), Ari Colares (percussion).
+Her Quartet is Heloísa Fernandes (piano), Toninho Carrasqueira (flute), Sidiel Viera (bass), and Ari Colares (percussion).

 About the Artist

-Pianist and composer Heloísa Fernandes was born in the city of Presidente Prudente in the state of São Paulo, Brazil, and took up the piano at age four.
+Brazilian pianist and composer Heloísa Fernandes was born in the city of Presidente Prudente, São Paulo, and took up the piano at age four.
 She went on to study with Paulo Gori and Gilberto Tinetti, with whom she cultivated her taste for classical music, and graduated in piano performance from the Conservatório Dramático e Musical de São Paulo.
-She also studied conducting at Centro de Estudos Tom Jobim and composition at the University of São Paulo.
+She also studied conducting at the Centro de Estudos Musicais Tom Jobim and composition at the University of São Paulo.
 Her strong and original repertoire of compositions and arrangements reflect her interests in literature, poetry, nature, classical, jazz, and Brazilian music.

 For the next phase of her composing work, Fernandes organized the project Melodias do Brasil – Identidade e Transformação.
 Over the course of twelve months, she studied the research of Mário de Andrade and his colleagues who had documented Brazilian folkloric melodies in the years 1936 to 1938.
 They transcribed melodies from all parts of the country and published 570 of them in Melodias Registradas por Meios Não-Mecânicos in 1946, the first edited material about folklore in Brazil.